 Ian Harby started playing the clarinet at school and gained broad experience by taking the opportunity to join a number of local musical groups.
 After University Ian joined the Band of the Welsh Guards as a clarinet and saxophone player, where he became Co-principal Clarinet.
 As well as playing for major ceremonial occasions, during his time in the Army he toured in America, Canada, Europe and Egypt.

 Ian is based in Tonbridge.
-As well as conducting, he teaches clarinet and saxophone and runs a music distribution business specialising in the wind band repertoire.
+As well as conducting, he teaches clarinet and saxophone and runs a sheet music distribution business specialising in the wind band repertoire.

 Training Band Conductor